karmake2/karmake2.github.io/_pages/services.md

   - /resume
 ---

+I am currently serving as an Action Editor for the Transactions of ACL (TACL).

 I am currently serving as the Communication Chair of the ACL Rolling Reviews (ARR) Initiative. <a href="https://aclrollingreview.org/people" target="_blank">ARR</a>

 I have created a crash course about ACL Rolling Review (ARR) Service for the ACL Community. <a href="https://youtu.be/DaoCLEghXyU" target="_blank">Youtube Link</a>